-- ppm parts per million or milligrams per liter - ppb parts per billion or micrograms per liter - NTU Nephelometric Turbidity Unit, used to measure cloudiness in water - pCi/l picocuries per liter - NE not established - N/A not applicable
+- ppm parts per million or milligrams per liter - ppb parts per billion or micrograms per liter - NTU Nephelometric Turbidity Unit, used to measure cloudiness in water - NE not established - N/A not applicable

 The Greater Harrison County Public Service District routinely monitors for contaminants in your drinking water according to federal and state laws.
 The tables below show the results of our monitoring for contaminants.